What Are Backend Logs and Why Should Software Testers Care?

 }

-This tells us that the request failed, but it doesn’t explain the underlying cause.
+This tells us that the request failed.
+However, it doesn't tell us why.

 2026-06-17 10:30:15 UserService - User ID 1234 not found in database